LETHAL GLASS IN AUSTRALIAN BUILDINGS

 Consequences

-Kidsafe has published a Position Paper which documents tests demonstrating the lethal attributes of such glass, and calling for the AS/NZS 2208 Standard to be amended by Standards Australia so that certified safety glass is safe for use in hazardous locations.
+Kidsafe has published a Position Paper which documents tests demonstrating the lethal attributes of such glass, and calling for the AS2208 Standard to be amended by Standards Australia so that certified safety glass is safe for use in hazardous locations.

 Examples of the consequences of the lethal toughened glass installed in millions of homes, schools and workplaces in Australia can be seen in the serious injury of a child in Perth and the death of a young man in Singapore.
 It is relevant to note that the Singapore Safety Glass Standard explicitly states that it is based on the Australian Standard.